DevExpress-Examples/XAF_Security_E4908/EFCore/WinForms/Readme.md

   <connectionStrings>
     <add name="ConnectionString" connectionString="Data Source=DBSERVER;Initial Catalog=EFCoreTestDB;Integrated Security=True"/>
 ```

-Substitute `DBSERVER` with the database server name or its IP address.
-Use `localhost` or `(local)` if you use a local database server.

-**3.** Run the *DatabaseUpdater.NetCore.Desktop* project.
+- Build and run the *DatabaseUpdater.NetCore.Desktop* project.
 The console application will generate a database and populate it with business objects, security roles, and users.
 For more information, see [Predefined Users, Roles and Permissions](https://docs.devexpress.com/eXpressAppFramework/119065/concepts/security-system/predefined-users-roles-and-permissions).

 # Step 2.
 Initialize a Secured Data Store and Authentication Options